zeiadsalhin/Deepseek-AI-Chat-Model/README.md

 We welcome contributions to Deepseek Alfa!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request on GitHub.
 Let's make Deepseek Alfa even better together!

 ## License
-theFront is licensed under the MIT License.
+Deepseek Alfa is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Acknowledgements
 Deepseek Alfa is developed and maintained by Alfa.
 Special thanks to the open-source community for their invaluable contributions and support.